Book

 2. We spoke of human rights while decimating our native population.

-3. As an aside, but nonetheless related, we spoke of democracy while denying women the right to vote.
+3. We spoke of democracy while denying women the right to vote.

 Historically, western colonialism was based on a form of racism, claiming lands and resources that belonged to other people.
 Today, we have the exploitation of impoverished workers, both domestically and in foreign lands.
 The assumption that the poor of other lands are not worthy of the same rights and protections as our own, makes clear our mindset of putting aside our fundamental beliefs for the lure of profit.
 Greed propagates racism as much as fear and ignorance.